 In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), AMS announces its intention to request an approval of a new information collection and recordkeeping requirements for the proposed lumber program.
+Chapter 35), AMS has requested approval of a new information collection and recordkeeping requirements for the proposed lumber program.

 Title: Advisory Committee or Research and Promotion Background Information.